Why Won My Red Eared Slider Turtle Open His Eyes?

 The most common reason why your red eared slider turtle won’t open his eyes is because he is in a sleep-like state known as brumation.
 Red eared slider turtles will enter into brumation during the winter months and remain in this state for several weeks or months.
 During this time, they will sleep for long periods and not open their eyes.
 Another reason why your turtle may not be opening his eyes is because he is not feeling well.
 If he is not eating or showing any other signs of distress, it may be best to have him checked out by a vet.

-Read Also: How To Feed Red Eared Slider Turtles?
+Read Also: What Can You Feed A Turtle Red Eared Slider?

 2. How Can I Tell if My Turtle is in Brumation?